Trey Mancini Player Props: Cubs vs. Cardinals

-The Chicago Cubs, including Trey Mancini (.241 slugging percentage in past 10 games, including no homers), battle starting pitcher Steven Matz and the St. Louis Cardinals at Wrigley Field, Thursday at 8:05 PM ET.
+On Friday, Trey Mancini (.250 on-base percentage in past 10 games, 51 points below season-long percentage) and the Chicago Cubs play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 2:20 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Nationals.
+In his last appearance, he went 1-for-4 with a double against the Cardinals.

 Trey Mancini Game Info & Props vs. the Cardinals